9.4.6 AoS periods, cancellations & transfers

 Any interest that is accrued on the previous term deposit is not considered as part of the security, and is payable to the previous assurer by the CBA regardless of what happens to the capital amount.

-The Secretary may decline a request for a transfer made by an assurer if there is a debt owing to the Commonwealth under the relevant AoS or if the assuree under the AoS is in receipt of an income support payment.
+The Secretary (or their delegate) may decline a request for a transfer made by an assurer if there is a debt owing to the Commonwealth under the relevant AoS or if the assuree under the AoS is in receipt of an income support payment.